cubelube/tictactoe/README.md

 i just made this for fun because i'm learning C++

-Base game was made using Simplilearn's tutorial, will be expanding on it
+Base game was made with help from Simplilearn's tutorial, will be expanding on it